JackEblan/YagniLauncher/README.md

 ## About The Project

-Most Android launchers are just AOSP Launcher3 forks.
-I wanted to build from scratch, make it easy for new developers to contribute, and follow solid coding practices to keep it sustainable.
-Open-source Launcher3 forks often get abandoned due to complexity, many still use Java and legacy APIs.
 Closed-source launchers are locking features behind paywalls and adding trackers.
 My goal is to offer powerful features with no compromises on privacy.

 **YAGNI ("You Aren't Gonna Need It")** is a principle which arose from extreme programming (XP) that states a programmer should not add functionality until deemed necessary.

+## Features
+* No fixed grid size.
+You can set the grid width and height to any value you want.
+* Each grid item is fully customizable:
+  * Size and rotation
+  * Background color
+  * Icon size
+  * Text and label size
+  * Label color
+  * Show or hide icons and labels
+  * And more

+* Infinite scrolling
+* Multiple dock pages
+* Adjustable dock height
+* Custom dock grid size

+All features packed in a small app (~2MB)

 ## Screenshots